 The topic of crypto has, evidently, never been more popular than nowadays.
 Thus, it's no wonder that it is confidently breaching headlines all around the world!
 If you’re looking to get started with crypto, too, this Uphold review may pique your interest.

 Uphold is a rather interesting platform as far as cryptocurrency exchanges are concerned.
 This is because it connects multiple venues together and acts as a crypto broker in this sense.
-It has a few different features available to be used - the aforementioned exchange functionality, a crypto wallet, and a commodities exchange!
+It offers several features, including the aforementioned exchange functionality, a crypto wallet, and a commodities exchange.

-We’ll discuss all of it in the Uphold review ahead and also look into questions such as “Is Uphold legit?”.
+We’ll discuss all of this in the Uphold review ahead and also address questions such as “Is Uphold legit?”
 Let’s get to it, shall we?

 Verdict at a Glance: